angelsophia1/Ecommerce-MERN/README.md

 # Ecommerce-MERN
- Following John Ann's channel, I created this project which is similar to his Ecommerce MERN project series.
+ Following John Ann's channel, I created this project which is similar to his "Online Shop Clone" series.